sensu/sensu-docs/content/sensu-go/6.0/operations/monitor-sensu/monitor-sensu-with-sensu.md

 To completely monitor Sensu (a Sensu backend with internal etcd and an agent), you will need at least one independent Sensu instance in addition to the primary instance you want to monitor.
 The second Sensu instance will ensure that you are notified when the primary is down and vice versa.

-This guide requires Sensu plugins using assets.
+This guide requires Sensu plugins using dynamic runtime assets.
-For more information about using Sensu plugins, see [Install plugins with assets][1].
+For more information about using Sensu plugins, see [Use dynamic runtime assets to install plugins][1].

 {{% notice note %}}
 **NOTE**: This guide describes approaches for monitoring a single backend.
 These strategies are also useful for monitoring individual members of a backend cluster.

-This guide does not describe Sensu agent [keepalive monitoring](../../../reference/agent/#keepalive-monitoring).
+This guide does not describe Sensu agent [keepalive monitoring](../../../observability-pipeline/observe-schedule/agent/#keepalive-monitoring).
 {{% /notice %}}

 The following ports and endpoints are monitored as part of this guide: